opendevstack/opendevstack.github.io/doc/getting-started.md

 Login with the default credentials for Nexus3 `admin` `admin123`

 ##### Configure repositories
-Open the **Server administration and configuration** menu.
+Open the **Server administration and configuration** menu by clicking the gear icon in the top bar.
-Now create two Blob Stores.
+Now create three Blob Stores.

 | Type | Name             | Path                               |
 | ---- | ---------------- | ---------------------------------- |